-As students start creating their final college list, smart families make sure they use the Net Price Calculator on all possibilities before adding them to the final list.
+When students start creating their college list, smart families make sure they use the Net Price Calculator on all possibilities before adding them to the final list.
 Net Price Calculators (NPC) provide families with the estimated price they will pay after deducting for gift aid.
-Essentially, they provide the average paid by students with similar financial background excluding loans and work-study.
+This is called the average net price.
+Essentially, NPCs provide the average paid by students with similar financial backgrounds excluding loans and work-study.
 They have only been around since 2011 and can be a valuable tool for families targeting colleges generous with financial aid.
 However, they aren’t perfect and anyone who uses NPCs need to keep the following in mind:

 Remember, the number you get is based on averages.
-That means that some students probably received considerable more while other received a lot less.
+That means that some students probably received considerably more while others received a lot less.
 The school isn’t promising you the amount–most will require you to check off a statement acknowledging this before providing the estimates.

 Furthermore, at best (see below) they are an estimate based on last year’s information.
 You are also only providing a fragment of the information for the estimate compared to what you would on the actual financial aid application.
 Use the results with caution.

 While the federal government mandates that colleges are required to provide Net Price Calculators, it didn’t specify the format for the results.
-So some colleges provide additional “helpful” information as part of the NPC results such at Total Net Cost.
-Net price is defined by the government as the cost after deducting gift aid.
+So some colleges provide additional “helpful” information as part of the NPC results such as Total Net Cost.
+The Net Price is defined by the government as the cost after deducting gift aid.
 Some colleges will list Total Net Cost which will be even lower because they deduct student loans from the price as well.

 That’s right, the federal government requires colleges to have NPCs but didn’t bother to require them to use the most recently available information.
 Some colleges may be using data from several years ago.